The Best Cheap Hotels in New York City, New York

-Located in Times Square, the Row is a convenient home base during your stay in NYC.
-Guests have access to a fitness studio equipped with treadmills, elliptical machines, free weights and recumbent bicycles.
+Located on Times Square, the Row is a convenient home base during your stay in NYC.
+You’ll have access to a fitness studio equipped with treadmills, elliptical machines, free weights and recumbent bicycles.
 Just next door is City Kitchen, a gourmet food market with options for breakfast, lunch and dinner.
-Another perk is the multiple subway stops (the A, C, E and 7 trains) within walking distance.
+Another perk is the multiple subway stops (for the A, C, E and 7 trains) within walking distance.

 YOTEL New York

-YOTEL’s compact rooms have been designed with functionality and aesthetics in mind.
-Each cabin has gel memory foam mattresses, heated bathroom towel racks, a safe to store valuables and rain showers.
-And to offset the smaller rooms, guests have access to one of the largest outdoor hotel terraces in New York.
+Recognize the name?
+YOTEL comes from the world-famous sushi restaurant brand, YO!
+Sushi.
+Unfortunately, the compact Japanese-style cabins don’t come with complimentary sushi, but they are kitted out with gel memory foam mattresses, heated bathroom towel racks, a safe to store valuables, and rain showers.
+And, to offset the smaller rooms, you’ll have access to one of the largest outdoor hotel terraces in New York.

 Courtesy of Seton Hotel / Hotels.com

-Behind the slate-grey brickwork and marble arched facade of the Seton Hotel lies a lesson in sophisticated elegance.
+Behind the slate-grey brickwork and marble arched façade of the Seton Hotel lies a lesson in sophisticated elegance.
 Burnished metals, marble walls and checkerboard tiling welcome you to the lobby, while rooms are a homey combination of vintage wood furniture and botanical artwork, elevated by twinkling chandeliers.
-Premium suites offer a more gilded setting in the shape of gold-framed mirrors and pillowy king-size beds.
 It’s a short stroll to the well-connected Grand Central Terminal, so you’re enviably placed to explore the city.
-Hunger can also be satiated in minutes at nearby food spots like Italian restaurant Norma and the classic New York deli Bagels and Schmear.
+Don’t forget to grab a classic New York deli breakfast at Bagels and Schmear.